 Taxis Playa del Carmen

 Taxis are charged for the entire ride.
-Taxi ride is 640- 700 pesos one way from Playa del Carmen to Tulum.
+A taxi ride is 640- 700 pesos one way from Playa del Carmen to Tulum.

 Things to see in Tulum